Net Head Midge | selective trout emerger pattern

 Dubbing: Kapok topped with Black Beaver Belly

-This is a very simple midge pattern to tie and can be tied using many color variations.
+This is a very simple midge pattern that can be tied using many color variations.

-I use this pattern frequently in slightly faster currents in very shallow clear water, but it is also quite effective in swift pocket water in places like the Smokies where the little Brookies are hitting tiny emergers in the gurgling shallow pools.
+I use this pattern frequently in slightly faster currents in very shallow, clear water.
+Still, it is also quite effective in swift pocket water, such as in the Smokies, where the little Brookies are hitting tiny emergers in the gurgling, shallow pools.

 Thanks for letting me share!